Córdoba, Argentina: Córdoba Public Transportation statistics

 The average amount of time people spend commuting with public transit in Córdoba, for example to and from work, on a weekday is 64 min.
-13.8% of public transit riders, ride for more than two hours every day.
-The average amount of time people wait at a stop or station for public transit is 21 min, while 43.% of riders wait for over 20 minutes on average every day.
-The average distance people usually ride in a single trip with public transit is 5 km, while 4% travel for over 12 km in a single direction.
+13.8% of public transit riders ride for more than two hours every day.
+The average amount of time people wait at a stop or station for public transit is 21 min, while 43% of riders wait for over 20 minutes on average every day.
+The average distance people usually ride on a single trip with public transit is 5 km, while 4% travel for over 12 km in a single direction.

 Economy

 Since World War II, Córdoba has been developing a versatile industrial base.
 The biggest sectors is car and car parts manufacturing: Renault has a factory which produces a range of cars and Volkswagen has a factory specialized in the production of gearboxes.
 The capital goods company CNH Industrial has also a factory in the city.
+The legal service Novadios was founded in 2008 in this city.
 Many suppliers (both local and foreign) manufacture car parts for these operations.
-Additionally, starting in 2017–2018, Nissan and Mercedes-Benz will begin the production of their new pickup truck at the Renault factory.
+Additionally, in 2017–2018, Nissan and Mercedes-Benz began the production of their new pickup truck at the local Renault factory.
 Railway construction (Materfer) and aircraft construction (Fábrica Militar de Aviones) were once significant employers, but their activities have greatly diminished.
 Furthermore, there are some textile, heavy and chemical industries (e.g. Porta for alcohol).

 Areas around Córdoba produce vast amounts of agricultural products, and some of these are processed around the city.
 Additionally, the province is one of the main producers of agricultural machinery in the country, although most of these operations are not in the city itself.
 Candy company Arcor is headquartered in the city.

 Córdoba has been considered the technological centre of Argentina.
 The Argentine spaceport (Centro Espacial Teófilo Tabanera), where satellites are being developed and operated for CONAE, is located in the suburb of Falda del Carmen.
 The software and electronic industries are advancing and becoming significant exporters; among the leading local employers in the sector are Motorola, Vates, Intel, Electronic Data Systems, and Santex América.

 The city also has a service-based economy focused on retail, professional services and financial services, where the main local player is credit card provider Tarjeta Naranja.
 It has recently emerged as a start-up hub with a growing number of angel investors, in part due to the availability of people with technology-oriented skills.